randomicon00/rust-ownership/README.md

 # rust-ownership
 Rust ownership examples.

-I am going to publish examples that describe how rust ownership works.
+I am going to publish two more examples that describe how rust ownership works.